drsii/develop-daily/README.md

-# develop-daily
+# Develop Daily

-The short and sweet developer tips.
+Very Short and random thoughts on complex concepts in development.